Border detention

 Removal arrangements are in progress and executed with due diligence

 Numerous rulings analysed this condition.
-Case law does not clearly specify how many days does the State Secretary have to start deportation acts, however.
+Case law does not clearly specify how many days does the Minister have to start deportation acts, however.
 More than usual diligence is required if the third country national is in possession is of a valid passport.
 Deportation arrangements include conducting departure interviews, investigating the deportation process, applying for the laissez passer and taking fingerprints.

 No other sufficient but less coercive measures can be applied